 III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
-(Core)

-III.A.1.b) Prior to appointment in the fellowship, fellows should have completed an internal medicine program that satisfies the requirements in III.A.1.
-(Core)
+(Core) III.A.1.b) A fellow must have satisfactorily completed an obstetrics and gynecology residency program that complies with III.A.1.
+(Core) III.A.1.c) Fellow Eligibility Exception

-III.A.1.b).(1)